 This is not to imply that new vulnerabilities or business needs should be ignored in the adoption of different technologies; however, the assessment team wants to ensure that organizations consider the risks in replacing existing, stable, and secure systems with new technology

-Critical Infrastructure Committee Feedback:
+Critical Infrastructure Committee Feedback: The committee noted that additional clarity concerning this finding would aid in the identification of considerations for standards development; specifically, an analysis on the sufficiency of the current encryption algorithms, including the method of encryption and relevant details on implementation such as key length, contained in the standards and NAESB Accreditation Requirements for Authorized Certification Authorities.
+Additionally, the committee noted that, given the increased dependency between the gas and electric markets, an analysis comparing the use of different versus a singular security paradigm by the industries would be beneficial.

 Addendum Report – Section 2.2.1 Adversary Models